 Listen to Your Body

 Stretching should never be painful.
 If you feel pain, ease off the stretch and avoid overstretching, which can lead to injury.
+You should also be cautious about any exercises that simply don’t feel ‘right’.

-Precautions to Take When Stretching
+Important Precautions to Take

 As you begin to incorporate stretching into your routine, keep these precautions in mind: